ZERO WASTE GROCERY GUIDE: CONNECTICUT

 -The Bantam Market: A limited bulk foods section offering grains, beans, nuts, seeds, granola, and a few snacks.

--Edge of the Woods Market: Here you'll find bulk dry goods (grains, beans, nuts, seeds, granola, snacks, dried fruit, and more), in addition to package-free tofu, peanut butter, and honey.
+-Edge of the Woods Market: Here you'll find bulk dry goods (grains, beans, nuts, seeds, granola, snacks, dried fruit, and more), in addition to package-free peanut butter and honey.

 -Fiddleheads Food Co-op: A fantastic bulk foods department, featuring a wide variety of options including beans, peas, lentils, grains, flours, baking supplies, sweeteners, granola, nuts, seeds, dried fruits, snacks, sweets, coffee, tea, herbs, spices, and bulk liquids including olive oil, balsamic vinegar, soy sauce, sesame oil, kombucha, liquid laundry detergent, and Castile soap.

 Where to compost in Connecticut: